 Solving Proportions: The Cross-Product Property

 The most common and effective method for solving proportions involves the cross-product property.
 This property states that if a/b = c/d, then ad = bc.
-In other words, the product of the extremes equals the product of the means.
+In plain terms, the product of the extremes equals the product of the means.

 This property gives us a straightforward way to eliminate the fractions and solve for an unknown variable.
 Here's how it works: